ofdryads/medusa-fb-integration/README.md

 - Orders (Medusa -> FB) (work in progress)

 ### Soon to be added
-- Product categories that have been added as custom fields in the ERP automatically sync and map to Medusa/website categories.
-Product categories are not natively supported by this ERP.
+- Product categories that have been added as custom fields in the ERP automatically sync and map to Medusa/website categories (product categories are not natively supported by this ERP)

 ## Dependencies/prerequisites:
 - Full Medusa.js app